We accept Medicaid & most insurances. View list

 Discover inspiring careers for individuals on the autism spectrum!
 Unlock unique strengths and build a bright future with these top jobs for autistic adults.

 Individuals on the autism spectrum possess unique skills and strengths that make them well-suited for certain careers.
-Autism-friendly careers refer to jobs that provide an inclusive and supportive environment for individuals with autism.
-These careers recognize and value the talents and abilities of individuals on the spectrum, allowing them to thrive and succeed in the workplace.
+Autism-friendly jobs provide an inclusive and supportive environment for individuals with autism.
+Furthermore, these jobs and careers recognize and value the talents and abilities of individuals on the spectrum, allowing them to thrive and succeed in the workplace.
+Join Above and Beyond Therapy as we explore several jobs for autistic people, highlighting why they are a good fit and the benefits they offer.

-Autism-friendly careers are characterized by various factors that create a supportive and accommodating work environment for individuals on the autism spectrum.
-These careers typically offer:
+Autism-friendly jobs are characterized by various factors that create a supportive and accommodating work environment for individuals on the autism spectrum.
+These roles typically offer:

 2. Attention to detail: People on the autism spectrum often have an exceptional eye for detail and a strong focus on accuracy.
 Jobs that require meticulous work and attention to detail can be a great fit for individuals with autism.

-4. Accommodations and support: Autism-friendly careers prioritize providing reasonable accommodations and support to employees with autism.
+4. Accommodations and support: Autism-friendly jobs prioritize providing reasonable accommodations and support to employees with autism.
 These accommodations may include flexible work schedules, sensory-friendly workspaces, or the provision of assistive technologies to enhance productivity.
+Many autism friendly roles also offer part-time or remote work options, helping to manage energy levels and prevent burnout or overstimulation for autistic adults.
+Such roles offer a balanced approach to work and personal well-being.

-Choosing an autism-friendly career can offer numerous benefits for individuals on the autism spectrum.
+Choosing an autism-friendly job or career can offer numerous benefits for individuals on the autism spectrum.
 Some of these benefits include:

-1. Utilizing strengths: Autism-friendly careers allow individuals to leverage their unique strengths and abilities.
+1. Utilizing strengths: Autism-friendly jobs allow individuals to leverage their unique strengths and abilities.
 By focusing on their areas of expertise, individuals with autism can excel and contribute to their chosen field.

 2. Increased job satisfaction: When individuals are in a work environment that understands and supports their needs, job satisfaction tends to increase.
 Feeling valued and appreciated for their contributions can have a positive impact on overall well-being.